tssan/cftutorials/content/Tutorials/static-page-generator.md

 * `> Is this your personal page (username.github.io)? (y/N)` - skip ENTER

+Result of quickstart is a project's folder with minimal setup required to run website.
+You should see new folders `content` and `output` and also config files `pelicanconf.py` and `publishconf.py`.

 ## Step 4: CLI - how to use Pelican's commands

 All commands requires a virtualenv to be activated:

-`. .venv/bin/activate`
+`. .venv/bin/activate` - execute if you didn't run this command in **Step 2**

+Easiest way to start is just running: `make devserver`

+You should see information that server is started:

+`Serving site at: http://127.0.0.1:8000 - Tap CTRL-C to stop`

+Open your browser and go to: `http://127.0.0.1:8000`

-There are 2 most usefull commands you should know:
+There other 2 most usefull commands you should know:

 `pelican content` - this will generate blog website and put it in `output` folder